ni554n/userscripts/video-speed-control-with-keyboard/README.md

 - 3.0
   - No longer changes speed when the keypress is coming from any text editing field.
 - 2.0
-  - Changed to an event-based mechanism which is much more robust.
-Works on every website.
+  - Changed to a much more robust event-based mechanism.
+Now it works reliably on every website.
 - 1.0
-  - Initial implementation; does not work with dynamically loaded websites.
+  - Initial implementation.

 ## Information